miso-lims/walkthroughs/_includes/box-tutorials.md

 1. Click one of the column labels - the numbers at the top of the diagram.
 The entire column will be selected.
 1. Below the diagram, click the _Select All_ button.
 All positions will be selected.
-1. click the _Select Odd Columns_ button.
+1. Click the _Select Odd Columns_ button.
 Columns 1, 3, 5, 7, 9, and 11 will be selected.
    This (and the _Select Even Columns_ option) can be especially useful when a robot is working on your samples and may do something such as creating libraries in the even-numbered columns from samples in the odd-numbered columns.